Energy Advisor, Leads Specialist

 • Commitment to social and environmental justice

-• Flexible schedule – some nights and weekends will be needed to hold workshops and events at times that working people can attend
+• Flexible schedule – some nights and weekends will be needed to conduct follow up outreach at times that working people can answer

 Team Qualifications